Key facts about Scholes & Brown services and costs

 Classification of clients

-For the purposes of compliance with the requirements of the FCA, we treat our professional clients as if they were retail clients.
-This means that we undertake a greater obligation of disclosure and communication of risk than would otherwise be necessary.
+For the purposes of compliance with the requirements of the FCA, we treat all our clients as if they are retail clients.
+This means that we undertake a greater obligation of disclosure and communication of risk than may otherwise be necessary for professional clients.

 We will seek clients' consent to our recording their relevant personal information on our firm's computer system.
 We will supply to clients, at their request, a copy of the data relating to themselves and will provide them with a description of the data and the purposes for which it is processed and with details of the source of the data and any potential recipients of the data.
 We do not sell your information to any third party.

 Unless advised to the contrary in writing by clients we will assume that we can share their financial data with their partner/spouse.
 Please let us know at the earliest opportunity if that is not the case.

 Conflicts of interest

 In the event of any conflict arising between our own interests and those of any client, we will disclose all the relevant facts to the client in question and if appropriate decline to act for the client.